 - What about vetting for youth leaders under 18 years old?

-It is best practice to ensure that junior leaders under 18 years of age are supported by an adult(s) and do not have overall supervision responsibility for a group of young people.
+It is best practice to ensure that junior leaders under 18 years of age are supported by adults and do not have overall supervision responsibility for a group of young people.
 The consent of a parent is required for vetting persons under 18 years of age.
-This is consistent with the existing vetting procedures.

 - Is there a fee charged for vetting applicants?

-There is currently no intention to charge fees to the community and voluntary sector for accessing the vetting service.
+There is currently no intention of the National Vetting Bureau to charge a fee for accessing the vetting service.

 IMPORTANT: The above guidance is a general overview of the new legislation.
 Each organisation will need to examine how the legislation may affect their recruitment and selection processes.
 It is important to consider issues that are specific to your organisation.